massalabs/massa-docs/index.rst

 Massa introduces several new features that enables new applications and adds a layer of security to your decentralized
 applications:

-- :ref:`Massa's decentralized web <web3-decentralized-web>` allows you to truly secure decentralized applications by storing your dApps directly on Massa blockchain.
+- :ref:`Massa's decentralized web <general-thyra>` allows you to truly secure decentralized applications by storing your dApps directly on Massa blockchain.
 - :ref:`Massa's autonomous Smart Contracts <general-asc>` add a layer of security and reliability to your decentralized applications, by allowing your smart contracts to `wake up by themselves and perform arbitrary operations